Try these delicious spring foods that will boost your metabolism and help you lose weight quickly.

 Oranges contain a good dose of vitamin C, which boosts your immune system and decreases risks associated with cardiovascular disease, cancer and stroke.
 And their anti-inflammatory benefits may even decrease high blood pressure, Guttersen says.
 Oranges' naturally sweet flavor, fiber and low-calorie content helped to make them one of the twelve Sonoma Diet "power foods."

 "Kumquats are pretty little fruits that make excellent dessert replacements," says Rathbun.
 Full of vitamins A and C and fiber, this low cal fruit can help you avoid overeating and stay regular.

 Coconuts contain "medium chain fatty acids that help speed up metabolism and burn off stored fats," Reilly says.
 "Fats help trigger a hormone called CCK, which gives the message to your brain that you are full, which also slows down digestion of food (to increase feelings of satiety) and slows the release of sugars into your system."

 45 of 50All photos

 A natural diuretic, parsley is rich in antioxidants and vitamin K. Women who restrict calories are at a higher risk of missing out on essential nutrients like vitamin K (recent studies have linked low vitamin K levels with an increased risk of osteoporosis), Metsovas says.
 Keep your calories in a low, healthy range without missing out on necessary vitamins by consuming nutrient-dense foods like the ones mentioned here.
-Spruce up your noodles with herb pasta primavera.

 Diet Food: Chicory